DelroyGayle/KoolAIChess/README.md

 Resignation in Chess is the player conceding the game to their opponent, that is, to acknowledge defeat.<br>
 Resignation immediately ends the game.<br>
 Please note however:
-1. Kool AI's algorithm will score each of **its own** potential moves before its play and if the score of a move is *too low* it will resign.
+1. Kool AI's algorithm will score each of **its own** potential moves before its play and if the score of a move is *too low Kool AI* will resign.
 2. Unfortunately, my program is not *smart enough* to determine whether a game is [Stalemate](https://en.wikipedia.org/wiki/Stalemate) or a [Draw](https://en.wikipedia.org/wiki/Draw_(chess));<br>so it relies on the human user to end the game by *entering 'R' to resign*.
 3. Also, I am a novice chess player.
 So in writing this program, there is the distinct possibility that my program may declare **Checkmate** against the human opponent when in fact, it is not!<br>(Personally, throughout my testing I have not come across such a scenario!)<br>
 Therefore, in considering the possibility of such a scenario; even after declaring **Checkmate**; I leave it up to the user to resign.<br>That is, my program does **not** force the end of the game - *the player can play on!*